dmairs/botse/docs/all/other/range.md

 A unit is always within range of itself.

 ### Adventurer's Range
 Defined by their current battle form.
-Some battle forms (such as SYMBOL or SYMBOL) have a range equal to an adventurer’s Stamina or Magicka stat, while others allow only adjacent units to be within range.
+Some battle forms (such as SYMBOL or SYMBOL) have a range equal to an adventurer's Stamina or Magicka stat, while others allow only adjacent units to be within range.

 ### Enemy's Range
 Equal to its range stat.